veronicasyseo/finalyearproject/README.md

 Hugo, Sigurd, Kevinn and Veronica's Final Year Project @ HKUST 2017 Six Sigma Green Belt project for X Company

+## Hybrid.py:
+Progress on implementation of the paper mentioned.
+Is processing images with complex backgrounds.
+Feel free to continue the work.
+Have reached the stage where we need to implement 'bwboundaries' or something equivalent.

 ## GUI.py:
 Simple GUI, making it more convenient to test our program on sample images.
 Uses Tkinter, so it should run on both Mac and Windows.